yasheroic/Leetcode-Solutions/README.md

 # Leetcode Solutions

-This repository contains my solutions to Leetcode problems.
-Each solution includes a brief explanation of the approach used and the code in one or more programming languages.
+This repository contains my solutions to Leetcode problems.Most of the Solutions are done iN Python

 ## Problems